stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 ### Recall Request

 If a book is owned by the library, but checked out by another patron, you have one final option: a recall request.
 You will find a link in the catalog entry if the book is checked out that will allow you to request a recall of the book.
-The patron who has borrowed the book will then receive a notice that they must return it.
-Now, I don't reccommend using recall requests for two reasons.
+After your recall, the patron who has borrowed the book will receive a notice that they must return it.

+Now, I don't recommend using recall requests for two reasons.
 First, it is considered something of a researcher's *faux pas* to do so.
-Some researchers, angered by a recall, have been known to counter by returning the book and then *immediately recalling it right back from you*.
-These are the petty games Ph.Ds play. *And we play for keeps*.
+Some researchers, angered by a recall, have been known to counter by returning the book and then *immediately recalling it right back from you*.[^2] These are the petty games Ph.Ds play, *and [we play for keeps](https://www.youtube.com/watch?v=UmtuRRhtGQw)*.
 Secondly, the patron will have *up to two weeks* to return the book in question.
 That is likely far too long for you to wait.
 Using Borrow Direct will almost always be a quicker path to your prized tome.

 ## Workshop